-Before entering a contest, (division, district, international preliminary, and international), a performing group, (quartet, chorus), must provide proof of copyright clearance to the DRCJ or the Society Contest and Judging office, as appropriate, by completing the CJ-20 entry form.
+Before entering a contest, (division, district, international preliminary, and international), a performing group, (quartet, chorus), must provide proof of copyright clearance to the DRCJ or Society C&J officials, as appropriate, by completing the online entry process and including all songs to be performed in its repertory.
 Examples of the two most likely situations are shown below:

 1. Your quartet or chorus is singing a Society published or legal unpublished arrangement purchased from the Society.
-In order to enter the contest, on the entry form where it indicates song selections list the name of the song, the lyricist, composer, date of copyright, copyright owner(s), arranger, date of arrangement and the product number(s) for each song intended to be sung in the contest, i.e.,
+In order to enter the contest, on the entry form where it indicates song selections (repertory), select the name of the song and arranger owner(s) from the master song records for each song intended to be sung in contest, i.e.,